 The Power of Common Sense

 As an annual pass holder, this was a scene I was familiar with and I wasn’t at all worried.
-I climbed out of the truck and met him with the enthusiasm that you would expect from a busy dad who had finally carved out some time to spend in nature with his kids.
+I climbed out of my truck and met him with the enthusiasm that you would expect from a busy dad who had finally carved out some time to spend in nature with his kids.

 “Welcome,” he said as I approached him, matching him tooth for tooth with a smile.
 “Thanks,” I responded.